Introduction to a revised curriculum

 At Eyam CE Primary we believe that the curriculum is a powerful tool that promotes a love of learning and a willingness to explore the challenges of the modern world.
 We seek to treasure each child’s unique qualities and enhance their capacity to become independent learners through a creative, exciting and outward looking curriculum.
-Although we use the New National Curriclum as a basis for our provision this also also includes the extra-curricular activities and the ‘hidden curriculum’ – what the children learn from the way they are treated and expected to behave.
+Although we use the 2014 National Curriclum as a basis for our provision this also includes the extra-curricular activities and the ‘hidden curriculum’ – what the children learn from the way they are treated and expected to behave.
+Although character can be taught it is also caught – the way we behave towards each other for example reflects our respect and care.

 ‘Wise men and women are always learning, always listening for fresh insights’ Proverbs 18.15